ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 multilingual NLP to "get around" the data bottleneck.
 After three months (twelve weekends, to be specific) of labeling, I realized how long and costly the process was.
 I still believe in getting gold-standard annotations, but I also want to balance this approach with model-based solutions.
+However, I still believe that getting enough annotations to support a structured dataset evaluation is worth it.

 I wish we had more consolidated efforts to work on Tagalog NLP.
 Right now, I noticed that research progress for each institution is disconnected from one